pola-rs/polars/README.md

 # Python users read this!
 Polars is currently transitioning from `py-polars` to `polars`.
 Some docs may still refer the old name.
-We're working towards a new `0.7.0` release.
-For the mean time install a pre-release version.
-This will likely be more stable than `0.6.7`.

-Install the latest pre-release version with:
+Install the latest polars version with:
-`$ pip install polars==0.7.0-beta.4`
+`$ pip3 install polars`

 | Functionality                                     | Eager | Lazy (DataFrame) | Lazy (Series) |